 - Avocado Oil

-The basic premise of the diet is to eat mainly whole, unprocessed foods.
+The basic premise of the paleo lifestyle is to eat mainly whole, unprocessed foods.

 What are the Benefits?